 Streamlining Property Transactions Using NFTs

-Selling a home traditionally is a long, cumbersome and expensive process.
+Selling a home in the traditional real estate market is a long, cumbersome and expensive process.
 From the initial listing of a home to the final close, offline real estate transactions can take weeks or months.
 Soliciting and negotiating offers, confirming title and ownership and completing the required contracts and paperwork all add extra time and cost.
+NFTs in real estate help make the process much smoother.

 Tokenizing a home as an NFT confers powerful advantages for both businesses and consumers, including clear digital ownership that is irrefutably and permanently embedded on a blockchain for all to see.
 Interested buyers should be able to quickly and easily view prior owners, tax records, pricing history and any legal disputes involving the property.
 For real estate agencies and property management companies, an NFT can also be more easily and widely marketed.
 In the case of Alessandra’s Gulfport home, the auction drew nearly 3,000 bidders.

-Additionally, real estate NFTs help streamline or replace slow and expensive third-party processes like title insurance and escrow.
-And as with other NFTs, the actual transfer of the property and funds can be completed securely and near instantaneously, absent all the paperwork and back and forth nature of the traditional closing process.
+Additionally, NFTs in real estate help streamline or replace slow and expensive third-party processes like title insurance and escrow.
+And as with other NFTs, the actual transfer of the property and funds can be completed securely and near instantaneously, absent all the paperwork and back and forth nature of the traditional real estate closing process.

 Real Estate NFTs on the XRP Ledger

-The world of real estate can be complex, and anyone who has bought, sold and/or rented a home knows that it can be an extremely tedious process, especially for those of us that aren’t well-versed in the jargon and other ins-and-outs of the industry.
+The real estate market can be complex, and anyone who has bought, sold and/or rented a home knows that it can be an extremely tedious process, especially for those of us that aren’t well-versed in the jargon and other ins-and-outs of the industry.

 In an effort to simplify the home buying, selling and renting experience, Ripple partner ProprHome will leverage the XPR Ledger to create and distribute NFTs that will represent property ownership.
 The company is leveraging the speed and reliability of the XRPL to bring greater trust and efficiency to the Portuguese real estate market.
 ProprHome is also debuting a robust NFT and real estate literacy program to help new users understand and maximize their experience.